buidler-labs/hashgraph-venin-js/lib.docs/markdown/quick-start.md

 Instead of having a value that we read from the contract, we have state-mutating methods and a way to query the inner state which is much closer to production scenarios and, therefore, much more useful for our learning journey.

-Interacting with it via Strato would be as simple as
+Interacting with it via Strato would be as simple as:

 ```js live=true containerKey=increment_from_path
 const { session } = await ApiSession.default();